ywamsendai/ywamsendai-wiki/docs/languageandculture/language3.md

 [NHK Easy News](https://www3.nhk.or.jp/news/easy/) |  [Matcha](https://matcha-jp.com/easy) | [Watanoc](http://watanoc.com/) | [Satori Reader](https://www.satorireader.com/) | [LingQ’s Mini Stories](https://www.lingq.com/en/learn-japanese-online/courses/411402/) | [Other NHK](https://www3.nhk.or.jp/nhkworld/en/learnjapanese/)

+You can also find graded readers that have been written for adults that are learning Japanese.
+You can find a compilation of free stories [here](https://drive.google.com/file/d/1zgLLtceaQTR0hF8KxE2eiCYNkV0eCrZX/view).
+The idea is to just read from the beginning and it will gradually get more difficult.
+Don't stop to look up words in a dictionary.
+Instead, let your brain learn simply by context (there are pictures!).

 It would also be good to start becoming familiar with a Japanese translation of the Bible.
-One of the most common translations is the [新改訳聖書](https://www.seisho.or.jp/) (New Japanese Bible).
+A good translation with easy to read modern Japanese is the [リビングバイブル](https://www.bible.com/ja/bible/83/MAT.1.JCB) (Japanese Contemporary Bible).
 Look up familiar passages and see what you can understand!

 ### b.
 Listening